iptch/2024-fall-architectural-katas/README.md

 We typically link to the file, but due to markdown limitations, the specific entry can not be referenced in the link.

+The [glossary](/Requirements/glossary.md) defines terms we use.

 ## Architecture Characteristics
 Starting from the business requirements(Add link) and the [Event Storming](./EventStorming/event_storming.md) we determined the [architecture characteristics](/ArchitectureCharacteristics/Characteristics.md).

 The selection of characteristics provides the basis for the selection of an Architectural Type.
 We selected the following seven characteristics and focused our attention on the three most important characteristics.

 ![ArchitecturalCharacteristics](/ArchitectureCharacteristics/images/architecture-characteristics.png)

+These driving characteristics significantly influenced our ADRs.
+The following ADRs were important to realize our TOP 3 driving characteristics:

+- interoperability
+  - ADR TODO
+- feasibility
+  - ADR TODO
+- testability
+  - ADR TODO

 ## Architecture style
 According to the TOP 3 [driving characteristics](/ArchitectureCharacteristics/Characteristics.md):